Juhannuspukki/jere.pro/content/cookbook/pancakes.md

     - Add flour to the mix until it feels about right.
     - Stop whisking.
 Leave in the fridge for 30 minutes.
     - Fry on a hot pan (with butter).
-    - Eat with strawberry jam
+    - Eat with strawberry jam.
 ---